 In January 1975, the Stones set up the Mighty Mobile in an orchestra concert hall in Rotterdam, The Netherlands.
 They decided to kill two birds with one stone (pun intended?), recording new material while auditioning guitarists.
 The still-delicate, post-heroin Eric Clapton was called, seriously considered packing ol’ Blackie and heading on down, but couldn’t quite bring himself to go and declined the offer.
 Noted temperamental British virtuoso Jeff Beck came and went.
 Noted temperamental Irish virtuoso Rory Gallagher also came and went.
 (Decidedly non-temperamental, non-virtuoso Ron Wood was who everyone really wanted, but he was still tied to the Faces.)

-Alabama road dog Wayne Perkins, along with former Canned Heat guitarist and Detroit native Harvey Mandel emerged as the finalists.
+Alabama touring/session veteran Wayne Perkins, along with former Canned Heat guitarist and Detroit native Harvey Mandel emerged as the finalists.
 With some interesting songs in the can, the Stones trooped back to Musicland in March.
 Ron Wood inevitably turned up, fit like a glove, and all other considerations collapsed.
 The Rolling Stones were a British band and needed a British guitarist.
-Woody was announced as as a “temporary” guitarist on April 14, to accompany the Stones on their Summer ‘75 tour, “on loan” from the Faces.
+Ronnie was announced as as a “temporary” guitarist on April 14, to accompany the Stones on their Summer ‘75 tour, “on loan” from the Faces.

 The “pixie dust” was added to what was now called Black And Blue at Mountain Recording Studios in Montreux, Switzerland in October and November of 1975.
 Lead singer Rod Stewart broke up the Faces in December to focus on his exploding solo career, allowing Ron Wood to officially become a Rolling Stone.
 Just a few weeks later, he was posing for the publicity shots of Black And Blue, which finally hit the shelves in April 1976.